wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/resource-group-deploy-debug.md

 ### PowerShell

-To get a list of resource providers and your registration status, use **Get-AzureProvider** for versions of PowerShell prior to 1.0 Preview.
+To get a list of resource providers and your registration status, use **Get-AzureProvider** for versions of PowerShell prior to 1.0.

     PS C:\> Get-AzureProvider